Reviews and Quotes: More Book Reviews Addressing a Wider International Audience

-Quotes from these three authors
+Quotes from these four authors

 Alice Oates’ from Cambridge University in H-Environment: “This is a book capable of expanding a reader’s understanding whether they are drawn to it from the worlds of art, activism, critical scholarship, or some combination thereof.
 Connecting what is often separated, Climate Change and the New Polar Aesthetics is a vital read for artists, activists, and academics alike.”